Cysharp/GrpcWebSocketBridge/README.md

 - Unity 2019.4 or later
   - We recommend a newer version when trying WebGL builds, as older versions, even 2019.4, have behavioural issues (we confirmed this with 2019.4.26f1).

+## How to run a sample project

+The repository contains sample projects.
+You can run a simple sample app (Unity WebGL) as follows.

+- Move the current directory to `samples\GrpcSampleApp.Server\`
+- Execute `dotnet run`
+- Open https://localhost:7172/index.html in a browser.

 ## Getting started
 ### Server
 #### Install `GrpcWebSocketBridge.AspNetCore` package